 The Company's sponsor (SDCL EDGE Sponsor LLC), certain funds managed by subsidiaries of Capricorn, and Seaside, have agreed to purchase an aggregate of 8,250,000 Private Placement Warrants (or 9,037,500 Private Placement Warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment (see Note 7), at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of the Proposed Public Offering.
-The Private Placement Warrants to be sold in a private placement consist of the following amounts: (i) SDCL EDGE Sponsor LLC, 6,600,000 warrants (or 7,230,000 warrants if the over-allotment option is exercised in full) for \$6,600,000 in aggregate (or \$7,230,000 in aggregate if the over-allotment option is exercised in full), (ii) Capricorn, 825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate (or \$903,750 in aggregate if the overallotment option is exercised in full), and (iii) Seaside, 825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate if full) for \$825,000 in aggregate (or \$903,750 in aggregate if the over-allotment option is exercised in full).
+The Private Placement Warrants to be sold in a private placement consist of the following amounts: (i) SDCL EDGE Sponsor LLC, 6,600,000 warrants (or 7,230,000 warrants if the over-allotment option is exercised in full) for \$6,600,000 in aggregate (or \$7,230,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full), (ii) Capricorn, 825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full), and (iii) Seaside, 825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full).
 The proceeds from the sale of the Private Placement Warrants will be added to the net proceeds from the Proposed Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Private Placement Warrants held in the Trust Account will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law) and the Private Placement Warrants will expire worthless.